All Episodes

 I'm sure you felt this way before you heard Wiener say what he said yesterday.

-I I think un unemployment should be a stepping stone to another job.
+I think unemployment should be a stepping stone to another job.

-I don't think it should be a way of law.
+I don't think it should be a way of life.

 You've known this for years.

-You've known that the the Democrats believe that the uh wealth tax ought to be fifty percent and that once somebody dies they're dead and that that their heirs shouldn't get it, that it ought to be giant transfer of income and redistribution, put the money back into so-called circulation.
+You've known that the Democrats believe that the wealth tax ought to be 50% and that once somebody dies, they're dead and that their heirs shouldn't get it, that it ought to be giant transfer of income and redistribution, put the money back into so-called circulation.

-Well, why all of a sudden now you uh you've reached sound like you've reached a tipping point.
+But why, all of a sudden now, you've reached, sound like you've reached a tipping point.

 Why all of a sudden now is this getting to you the way it is?

-Because what uh what I've noticed in in the last couple of years is everything is an attempt at a revenue stream.
+Because what I've noticed in the last couple of years is everything is an attempt at a revenue stream.

-And and and I I believe that this is just one more area that they're looking at saying, okay, this is someplace we don't have to raise taxes.
+And I believe that this is just one more area that they're looking at saying, okay, this is some place we don't have to raise taxes.

 We can take a backdoor approach and we can get revenue here.

-We can we can we can take this backdoor approach and get revenue there.
+We can take this backdoor approach and get revenue there.

-What what they're doing with with this is they're killing innovation.
+What they're doing with this is they're killing innovation.

-They're getting companies that that may be able to or they're getting people that may be able to take that money and use it to start an industry.
+They're getting companies that may be able to, or they're getting people that may be able to take that money and use it to start an industry.

 Right.